jcummingsutk/diabetes_ml_classifier/README.md

 - One-Hot Encoding on age, then on age and BMI, then just om BMI with gradient boosting classifiers and logistic regression tested.

 # Summary
 - Out of the models that are tested, the following produced reasonable results: Gradient Boosting, Logistic Regression, and Random Forest.
-It appears that the one-hot encoding does provide minor imporovement for gradient boosting classification, but not for logistic regression.
+It appears that the one-hot encoding does provide minor improvement for gradient boosting classification, but not for logistic regression.
 The following is a summary of the models (all with numerical data) on the test set (with a random state of 0):

 - Gradient Boosting: